Staff Contact Information and Bios

 Whether in worship, in conversation with others or outdoors in the midst of creation, I see the face of God all around me.
 My childhood instruction as a Roman Catholic gives my ministry an ecumenical stance and openness to others.
 Each faith tradition has a different lens through which to catch a glimpse of God who remains veiled.
 I believe that God loves us even when we are unlovable and sends the Holy Spirit to bring us to faith This unconditional love moves me towards responsible action on behalf of all creation.

-In addition to serving as pastor of Good Shepherd Lutheran Church, I am Vice President of the Oak Park Regional Housing Center, Secretary of the Chicago chapter of ReconcilingWorks, Dean of the Near West Conference of the Metropolitan Chicago Synod of the ELCA, and Chair of the Companion Synod Relationship of the Metro Chicago Synod.
+In addition to serving as pastor of Good Shepherd Lutheran Church, I am Vice President of the Oak Park Regional Housing Center, Secretary of the Chicago chapter of ReconcilingWorks, and Chair of the Companion Synod Relationship of the Metro Chicago Synod.

 The first question I am usually asked is, “What is a deaconess anyway?”
 The quick answer is that a Lutheran deaconess is a woman who is called, trained and set apart for service.
 For me, this service is lived out in a congregation setting, currently here at Good Shepherd Lutheran Church as the Director of Christian Education.
 I did my education/formation at Valparaiso University, a year of internship in Fort Wayne, Indiana, and was consecrated as a deaconess in 1999.